Star Clippers

 Star Clippers logo - CruiseMapper

-The "tall ship cruise" company officially started operations in 1991, since when provides 5-star luxury (private yacht-like) vacation travel product and services to its sophisticated clients, with ~60% customer repeat rate.
-Founded by Mikael Krafft, Star Clippers Ltd now owns and operates the world's largest full-rigged sail ships.
-Star Clippers flag-states are Malta (registered in Valletta) or Luxembourg - unlike large cruise liners which are usually flagged Panama or Bahamas.
+Founded by Mikael Krafft, Star Clippers Ltd Corp now owns and operates the world's largest full-rigged sail ships.
+Star Clippers' flag states are Malta (registered in Valletta) or Luxembourg — unlike large cruise liners which are typically flagged in Panama or the Bahamas.

 (Coronavirus crisis) passenger shipping pause 2020-2021

-Operations restarted in 2021 on August 3 (Royal Clipper/Mediterranean from Piraeus-Athens), August 7 (Star Flyer/Mediterranean from Athens) and November 20 (Star Clipper/Southeast Asia).
+Operations restarted in 2021 on August 3 (Royal Clipper/Mediterranean from Piraeus-Athens), August 7 (Star Flyer/Mediterranean from Athens), and November 20 (Star Clipper/Southeast Asia).

-All affected bookings received full refunds in FCC (future cruise credit) available for rebooking.
+All affected bookings received full refunds in FCC (future cruise credit), available for rebooking.

 Itinerary of Star Clippers